 After I went vegan, I went without potato salad for a long time.
 Eventually some store brands of vegan mayo came out, but they were so expensive.
 And once I adopted an oil-free vegan diet, those were not an option.

 Once I created my Oil-Free Vegan Mayo recipe, the world of mayo based recipes like this vegan potato salad were back on the menu!

 My mayonnaise is made with tofu and a few cashews for added creaminess.
 It’s so close to the real thing, you’d never know it was vegan.
 And it’s so much lower in fat than any store bought mayo, vegan or not.

 Bring this potato salad to any picnic or potluck gathering, and nobody will know that it is a healthier plant-based version of this classic recipe.

-- Potatoes – I chose yellow potatoes for this salad because I love their flavor and texture.
+- Potatoes – I love using Yukon Gold potatoes or other yellow potatoes for this salad because I love their flavor and texture.
 Red or purple potatoes would also be good in this recipe.

-- Vegan Mayonnaise – stores carry vegan mayos, but most of them are full of oil and quite expensive.
+- Vegan Mayonnaise – stores carry vegan mayo, but most of them are full of oil and are also quite expensive.
 I chose to use my Tofu Cashew Mayonnaise in this salad.
 If you are not following an oil free diet, feel free to use whatever mayo you desire.

 - Celery – I add some finely chopped celery to add a bit of crunch

-- Onion- I like to use finely diced sweet onion, but any onion is fine.
+- Onion– I like to use finely diced sweet onion because it is a bit milder, but yellow or red onion is fine.
 I sometimes substitute green onions.

-- Sweet Pickle Relish – I love the sweet pickle flavor added by the relish!
+- Sweet Pickle Relish – you can use dill pickle relish, but I love the sweet flavor added by the sweet relish!